Skip to content

 name: "Two" # overrides "My Site" → "Two"

-# Final result at runtime: name = "Dos"
+# Final result at runtime: name = "Two"

 Domain context

-The active domain is determined by DomainNegotiationContext, which is injected into both override services.
+The active domain is determined by DomainNegotiationContext, which is injected into the override service.
 The context is set during the kernel request event by DomainSubscriber and can also be switched programmatically (e.g., by Domain Config itself when comparing configurations across domains).

 When no domain is active (e.g., during Drush commands without a domain context), no overrides are applied and the base configuration is used.